PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ![](images/unwanted-inplace.svg)

 In the picture we are seeing that in-place pass is considering to enable in-place execution for softmax oneDNN kernel.
-All is fine, but next operator after softmax is layer norm.
+All is fine, but next operator after softmax is layer norm (non-oneDNN).
 Layer norm is already reusing input of softmax due to some earlier memory optimization pass being applied.
 If we make softmax op to perform in-place computation, then it will also make layer norm to work in-place (b -> a).
-The thing is that layer norm cannot work in-place, so if we force it do so layer norm will produce invalid result.
+The thing is that layer norm cannot work in-place (InplaceInferer is not present), so if we force it do so layer norm will produce invalid result.

 ##### In-place pass modification to graph when applied